 3. Add Warm Stock Gradually

 Add one ladle of warm stock at a time, stirring often.
 Allow each addition to absorb before adding more.
-Continue this process for 18–20 minutes, keeping the heat moderate to prevent sticking.
+Continue for 18–20 minutes until rice is tender with a slight bite and mixture looks creamy but not thick.

 4. Add the Peas